meginwinnipeg/workshops/content/classes/GEOG2200/content/analyze.md

 ## 6. **Open** your newly saved _InspectionStatusMap_ map to join external inspection data:

-1. From your personal content list click click the map title and select the **Open in Map Viewer** option on the right side of your screen.
+1. From your personal content list click the map title and select the **Open in Map Viewer** option on the right side of your screen.
 ![AGOL workspace](img/analyze/step4a.PNG)<br>

 2. You will see a table appearing at the bottom of your Table of Contents.